Nebby1999/RoR2EditorKit/RoR2EditorKit/Assets/RoR2EditorKit/README.md

 ### '2.2.0'

+* General Changes
 * Updated to use TK 5.0
+* Updated to use RoR2 1.2.3
 * The RoR2 scripts are now in the "RoR2EditorScripts" assembly

 * Core Changes:
+	* Started to generalize the look of inspectors in RoR2EK, not all inspectors are updated to show this change.
-* Fixed an issue where the RoR2EK AsmDef wouldnt recognize the AsmDef com.Multiplayer.Hlapi-runtime asmDef.
+	* Fixed an issue where the RoR2EK AsmDef wouldnt recognize the AsmDef com.Multiplayer.Hlapi-runtime.
 	* Fixed an issue where the system to make the RoR2EK assets inedtable wouldnt work properly
 	* Reimplemented XML documentation
 	* Improvements to the ExtendedInspector system
-	* the visualTreeAsset field is now private
 		* added a bool to define if the inspector being created has a visual tree asset or not
 		* Fixed an issue where "VisualElementPropertyDrawers" would draw multiple times when inspecting an object
 		* Having a null TokenPrefix no longer stops the inspector from rendering.
 	* Improved the IMGUToVisualElementInspector so it no longer throws errors.
 	* Removed unfinished "WeaveAssemblies" job
 	* Removed PropertyDarawer wrappers

+* RoR2EditorScripts changes:
+	* Added an ArtifactCompoundDef Inspector
+	* Added an ItemDef Inspector
 	* Reimplemented the SkillFamilyVariant property drawer
-* Made all the classes sealed
+	* Made all the classes in the "RoR2EditorScripts" assembly sealed
+	* Removed the HGButton Inspector, this removes the unstated dependency on unity's UI package, Deleting the UIPackage's button editor is a good and simple workaround to make HGButton workable.

 ### '2.1.0'